openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 * Can not be the only token on the template.
 * Can not be used as an optional token.
-* Can not be used multiple type on the same template alternative.
+* Can not be used multiple times on the same template alternative.

 Note that the dynamic placeholder does not score.
+This way you can use it to fallback other sentences.

+This example can help you to understand how this works:

+You have an action with the template "play $* on living room" and another action with the template "play $musicAuthor on living room" and assuming 'mozart' is a valid value for the placeholder '$musicAuthor'.

+The sentence "play mozart on living room" will score 4 when compared with the template containing the dynamic placeholder and 5 when compared with the one without it.
+The action with template "play $musicAuthor on living room" will be executed.

+The sentence "play beethoven on living room" will score 4 when compared with the template containing the dynamic placeholder and 0 when compared with the one without it.
+The action with template "play $* on living room" will be executed.

 ## Text Preprocessing

-The interpreter needs to match the input text with a target item and action config, to know what to do.
+The interpreter needs to match the input text with a target item and action configuration, to know what to do.
-To do so, it need the tokens and optionally the POS tags and the lemmas.
+To do so, it needs the tokens and optionally the POS tags and the lemmas.

 ### Tokenizer